SatoshiPortal/faq-bull-exchange/funding/how-to-fund-my-balance-crc-usd.md

 ## Step 3: Choose Your Funding Method
 For Costa Rica, there are three main options depending on your currency and preference:

 - **SINPE Móvil Transfer (Colones):** Use Costa Rica’s SINPE Móvil system to transfer CRC from your bank account.
-Transfers are generally fast and reliable, often settling within minutes to a few hours.
+Transfers are instant and reliable, often settling within minutes.
   *Note: You only need to be SINPE_VERIFIED, which requires an email and a phone number registered with SINPE Móvil.*

 - **CRC IBAN Transfer:** Send Costa Rican colones using your CRC IBAN account.
 This IBAN is specific to Costa Rica and is not the same as a European SEPA IBAN.